 But should you pay?
 And how much is too much?
 Are they worth it?

-Well, as a tutor for the Global English TESOL 20 hour teaching English online course, as well as a freelance online English teacher, I’d say whether to subscribe or not comes down to what stage you are at in your online EFL career.
-Let’s look at the following scenarios to help you decide:
+Well, as a tutor for the Global English TESOL courses, which all include teaching English online content, as well being a freelance online English teacher, I’d say whether to subscribe or not comes down to what stage you are at in your online EFL career.
+Let’s look at the following scenarios to help you decide...

 1. I’m a new teacher, just starting out.